komyg/rm-shop-v1/tutorial.md

     - TypeScript React Apollo
     - Introspection Fragment Matcher
 5. Use the default value for the output (`src/generated/graphql.tsx`).
-6. Answer *no* when it asks if you want to generate an instrospection file.
+6. Answer *no* when it asks if you want to generate an introspection file.
 7. Use the default value for the name of the config file (`codegen.yml`).
 8. Type in `gen-graphql` when it asks the name of the script in the *package.json* that will be used to generate the graphql files.